andrewspearson/update-auth-methods/README.md

 # update-auth-methods
 update-auth-methods.py is an interactive tool for [updating Tenable.IO user authentication methods](https://developer.tenable.com/reference#users-update-auths).

-This can be especially useful if you have enabled SAML authentication and want to disable local Tenable.IO authentication.
+This can be especially useful if:
+- You have enabled SAML authentication and want to disable local Tenable.IO authentication.
+- You have created an API user and want to disable GUI login.

 WARNING: It is possible to lockout accounts with this tool.
 Do not use this tool if you do not understand how it works.
 ## Requirements